• Skip to main content

 • Bring a wide skillet to medium heat and add clarified butter.

-• Place fillets in, not overcrowding the pan, about 2 fillets per skillet and brown on the first side, for about 1-2 minutes.
+• Place fillets in, not overcrowding the pan, about 2 fillets at a time and cook until lightly golden on the first side, for about 1-2 minutes.
 Flip over and cook on the the side for 1-2 minutes or until fish is lightly golden brown.

-• Remove fish to a platter and in the same skillet, melt butter and add capers and lemon juice.
+• Remove the fish to a platter.
+In the same skillet, melt the butter and add capers and lemon juice.
 Use a spatula to scrape any bits from the bottom and reduce heat.
 Stir in chopped parsley.

 • Spoon lemon caper sauce over fish and serve immediately.